vlauciani/gitlabci-include-for-dockerhub-rate-limit/README.md

-# `.gitlab-ci.yml` include for DockerHub rate limit
+# .gitlab-ci.yml `include` directive for DockerHub rate limit
-A simple yml file to include in your `.gitlab-ci` to check the DockerHub rate limit
+A simple yml file to use `include` directive in your `.gitlab-ci` to check the DockerHub rate limit

 ## Usage